 - 7.1.
 The Net Proceeds of the Bond shall be credited to a sub account, moved to a sub-portfolio or otherwise identified by the Issuer in an appropriate manner, and documented. - 7.2.
 The Issuer of the Bond shall maintain the earmarking process to manage and account for allocation of Net Proceeds to the Nominated Projects & Assets as described in Clause 3.1.3. - 7.3.
-While the Bond remains outstanding, the balance of the tracked Net Proceeds shall be reduced by amounts matching eligible investments or disbursements made.
-Pending such investments or disbursements to Nominated Projects & Assets, the balance of unallocated Net Proceeds shall be: - 7.3.1.
+While the Bond remains outstanding, the balance of the tracked Net Proceeds shall be reduced by amounts allocated to Nominated Projects & Assets.
+Pending such allocations to Nominated Projects & Assets, the balance of unallocated Net Proceeds shall be:

+- 7.3.1.
 Held in temporary investment instruments that are cash, or cash equivalent instruments, within a Treasury function; or - 7.3.2.
 Held in temporary investment instruments that do not include greenhouse gas intensive projects which are inconsistent with the delivery of a low carbon and climate resilient economy; or - 7.3.3.
 Applied to temporarily reduce indebtedness of a revolving nature before being redrawn for investments or disbursements to Nominated Projects & Assets.